Drexel University: Academics

+Undergraduate admissions

+In 2024, Drexel University accepted 77.5% of undergraduate applicants, the 47th highest acceptance rate of Pennsylvania schools, with applicant competition considered very low.
+Those enrolled had an average 3.67 high school GPA.
+The university does not require submission of standardized test scores, but they will be considered when submitted.
+Those enrolled who submitted test scores had an average 1330 SAT score (38% submitting scores) or an average 30 ACT score (6% submitting scores).

 Schools and colleges

 College of Arts and Sciences

 The College of Arts and Sciences was formed in 1990 when Drexel merged the two existing College of Sciences and College of Humanities together.

 Antoinette Westphal College of Media Arts and Design

 The College of Media Arts and Design "fosters the study, exploration and management of the arts: media, design, the performing and visual".
-The college offers sixteen undergraduate programs, and 6 graduate programs, in modern art and design fields that range from graphic design and dance to fashion design and television management.
+The college offers 18 undergraduate programs and nine graduate programs, in modern art and design fields that range from architecture, graphic design and dance to fashion design and television management.
 Its wide range of programs has helped the college earn full accreditation from the National Association of Schools of Art and Design, the National Architectural Accrediting Board, and the Council for Interior Design Accreditation.

 Bennett S. LeBow College of Business

 The Bennett S. LeBow College of Business history dates to the founding in 1891 of the Drexel Institute, that later became Drexel University, and of its Business Department in 1896.
 Today LeBow offers thirteen undergraduate majors, eight graduate programs, and two doctoral programs; 22 percent of Drexel University's undergraduate students are enrolled in a LeBow College of Business program.

 The LeBow College of Business has been ranked as the 38th best private business school in the nation.
 Its online MBA program is ranked 14th in the world by the Financial Times; the publication also ranks the undergraduate business program at LeBow as 19th in the United States.
 The part-time MBA program ranks 1st in academic quality in the 2015 edition of Business Insider's rankings.
 Undergraduate and graduate entrepreneurship programs are ranked 19th in the country by the Princeton Review.
-Lebow College of Business's Master of Finance program is ranked 101st in the world by the 2020 QS World University Rankings.